apache/kyuubi/docs/deployment/migration-guide.md

 # Kyuubi Migration Guide

+## Upgrading from Kyuubi 1.7.0 to 1.7.1

+* Since Kyuubi 1.7.1, `protocolVersion` is removed from the request parameters of the REST API `Open(create) a session`.
+All removed or unknown parameters will be silently ignored and affects nothing.

 ## Upgrading from Kyuubi 1.6 to 1.7

 * In Kyuubi 1.7, `kyuubi.ha.zookeeper.engine.auth.type` does not fallback to `kyuubi.ha.zookeeper.auth.type`.